Jim Chaffin: History

 Fasedown re-formed in 1998 when Chaffin and lead guitarist Mike Phillips, got together with some ideas to bring a heavy style of music to the scene with a Christ-centered message.
 In 1999 frontman Devin Shaeffer was asked to officially join the band.
 After a short break, the band self-released their second album Blitz of Anguish.
 In 2006, after their release of the DVD, Return with a Vengeance, Chaffin joined the band Once Dead on drums.

 In 2007, the band decided to call it quits while Jim and Devin going to Once Dead, writing the album Visions of Hell.
 In 2007, Once Dead started recording their album Visions of Hell with Chaffin on drums.
 The album didn't get released until 2008, due to the band's lead guitarist, Larry Farkas, leaving in the final process of recording.
 In 2009, Fasedown reconvened to discuss the idea of a reunion.
 They have been inactive since 2011.

 In 2009, the Crucified reunited and released a compilation on Tooth & Nail Records.
 Chaffin was only in Deliverance for a brief time, but later rejoined in 2014 as a part of a new lineup.
 The lineup included founder, vocalist and guitarist Jimmy P. Brown II, guitarist George Ochoa, and bassist Victor Máciás.
 The band began writing and recording their new album, The Subversive Kind, which Chaffin, Brown and Macias wrote primarily.
 Ochoa departed from the band, being replaced by Glenn Rogers.
 However, Minier, Chaffin's former bandmate, recorded some of the solos on the album.

 As of 2014 he was playing with the Satire, but would depart in 2018, as he claimed it was not a natural fit.

 In 2016, the Blamed reunited after breaking up in 2002, with Chaffin returning, alongside Gray, Sid Doffour, Jeff Locke, and Wiley Willis.
 With the lineup, they performed at Audiofeed Festival and began to write a new album.
 However, Willis would depart from the band, with Gray returning to vocals as the primary vocalist.
 In 2018, the band released a split with the Satire.
 In 2019, they released an album, The Church Is Hurting People, which would be Chaffin's fifth album with the band.

 Personal life

-Chaffin is married to Stacey Chaffin and has three children.
+Chaffin is married to Stacy Chaffin and has three children and one grandchild.
 He currently resides in Fresno, California.